SriHarsha-Paladugula/SriHarsha-Paladugula.github.io/_posts/LLM/2025-04-07-Transformers-Part2-Architecture-Embeddings.md

 tags :  ["Deep Learning", "NLP", "Transformers", "Embeddings", "Positional Encoding"]
 ---

-# Transformers from Scratch - Part 2: Architecture and Embeddings

 In [Part 1]({% post_url 2025-04-01-Transformers-Part1-RNN-and-Attention %}), we explored RNNs and understood why we need attention.
 Now, let's dive into the Transformer architecture and understand how it prepares input data for processing.